lllyasviel/Omost/README.md

 We can see that this method allows 9\*9\*9=729 different bounding boxes, covering almost all common possible locations of an object in the image.

-One mat argue that why this is necessary - why not just let the LLMs to learn pixel index or x, y coordinates - and should that be much more accurate?
+One may argue that why this is necessary - why not just let the LLMs to learn pixel index or x, y coordinates - and should that be much more accurate?
 Below is several of my notes:

 1. I have tried several representations, including pixel index like {x=32, y=16, w=58, h=99}, or margin pixels like {left=32, right=15, top=27, bottom=33}, or percentage pixel index like {x=0.124, y=0.65, w=0.335, h=0.251}, or percentage margin like {left=0.251, right=0.154, top=0.254, bottom=0.441}.
 The result is that opensource LLMs are really not very good at learning these representations even for Llama3 (perhaps GPT4o can learn it).
 Sometimes it works sometimes it gives completely random numbers.
 2. But the natural language like "on the right", "slightly to the top-right", "a small vertical area" etc, works very well.
 The model converges very fast and the learning is stable.
 It aligns to the pretrained knowledge of LLMs very well.